denn9s/indiana-jones/docs/final.md

 | *Figure 8: Epsilon Win Rates after 500 Episodes* |

 * * *

+In our graph we show the different win rates of different values of epsilon.
+With epsilon = 0.5 we see the initial winrate and every win rate average after wards stay stuck around .66.
+This is due to how there is too much of a chance to randomly choose an action and results in a stable graph that just hovers around the random percent chance.
+Epsilon = .1 shows similar results to .2 but is able to be stuck in a local maximum.
+However, in our program being stuck in a local maximum would be difficult and lowering the epsilon to any value lower than .2 would have similar results.
+We decided to use .2 due to this.

 #### Action Sleep Time (Cooldown Time Between Actions)
 The action sleep time in our algorithm is used as the period of time between each action the agent uses.
 This is important as to allow the agent to poll its observations properly and allow for a quicker testing period.
 We chose to use a random run instead of our regular run to show how the cooldown period can affect the algorithm itself and how it collects and performs actions.